Shamsi Airfield

 Shamsi Airfield, also known as Bhandari Airstrip, is an airfield situated about 200 mi southwest of Quetta and about 248 mi northwest of Gwadar in the Balochistan province of Pakistan.
 The airfield is located in Washuk District and nestled in a barren desert valley between two ridges of the Central Makran Range approximately 21 mi southeast of the village of Washuk.

 Shrouded in secrecy, Shamsi was leased by Pakistan to the United Arab Emirates in 1992 for game hunting purposes and, between 20 October 2001 and 11 December 2011, it was leased to the United States for use as a base for joint Central Intelligence Agency (CIA) and United States Air Force (USAF) surveillance and drone operations (particularly those involving Predator drones) against militants in Pakistan's Federally Administered Tribal Areas.
-The United States was ordered to vacate the airfield by the Pakistani Government on 26 November 2011 after the Salala Incident in which US-led NATO forces attacked two Pakistani border checkposts in Pakistan's Federally Administered Tribal Areas killing 24 Pakistan Army soldiers.
-The United States vacated the airfield on 11 December 2011.
+The United States was ordered to vacate the airfield by the Pakistani Government on 26 November 2011 after the Salala Incident in which US-led NATO forces attacked two Pakistani border check posts in Pakistan's Federally Administered Tribal Areas killing 24 Pakistan Army soldiers.
+The attack also led to Pakistan denying the NATO supply line use of Pakistani territory.
+Islamabad also rejected a U.S. offer of compensation for the killing of its soldiers in the NATO attack.
+The United States vacated Shamsi Airfield on 11 December 2011.

+On 3 July 2012, then-United States Secretary of State Hillary Clinton officially apologized for the losses suffered in the 2011 attack.
+Subsequently, Pakistan allowed the NATO supply routes to resume.